AbdelrhmanIbrahim/ecs/readme.md

 For POD components:
 If a component owns resources then it must have a 'free()' member function to make the storage handles the freeing.

-Note : freeing of non POD is not supported yet.